The Watson Glaser test is an aptitude assessment used by law practices to test critical thinking ability among other skills.

 To give yourself the best chance of being selected by the law firm you apply to, aim for a score of 75% or more.

-You should never aim to just pass the test because most law firms will use the Watson Glaser results to decide between candidates who are doing equally well as each other in other parts of the recruitment process, like in their training contract applications.
+You should never aim to just pass the test because most law firms will use the Watson Glaser test results to decide between candidates who are doing equally well as each other in other parts of the recruitment process, like in their training contract applications.

 You can boost your chances of achieving the best score in the Watson Glaser by using our free Watson Glaser online practice test.